Gold Production by Country

 Investors and collectors will probably best know Canada for its production of Maple coins.
 These are available in gold, silver, and platinum, and are produced at the Canadian Mint’s headquarters in Ottawa.

 Even with a fall of 12.7 tonnes in output for 2021, Australia's position as one of the Big Three gold producers globally remains untouched.

-Australia added 2.7 tonnes onto its 2019 total production: not bad considering Covid, and surpassing what was a new gold output record in 2019 of 325.1 tonnes, though this was actually below the forecasted 332.8 tonnes.
+Australia added 2.7 tonnes onto its 2019 total production: not bad considering Covid, and surpassing what was a new gold output record in 2019 of 325.1 tonnes - though this was admittedly below the forecasted 332.8 tonnes.
 2018 had also been a record year, with 317 tonnes, and before that the record was set at 314 tonnes in 1997.

 The British historically took advantage of Australia's resources and established Royal Mint branches in Sydney, Melbourne and Perth, and the latter is now the official bullion refiner for the whole of Australia – reporting to the regional government of Western Australia.

 2) RUSSIA – 330.9 tonnes

 Russia managed to leapfrog Australia in 2019, with gold mining output growing from 297.3 tonnes to 329.5 - an increase of 32.2 tonnes (9.78%).
 In 2020, Russia has maintained its position AND increased production to 331.1 tonnes despite Covid.
 In 2021 though Russia finally experienced a decline - albeit a minor slip to 330.9 tonnes of gold output.